HullLab/AutoMorph/README.md

 ### focus

-Edit focus/focus.cfg to use your software of choice (zerene is only available options at the moment)
+Edit focus/focus.cfg to use your software of choice (zerene for Zerene Stacker or fiji for FIJI).

 Use focus as (<directory_path> = directory you want to run focus on):